I stole the title from Willie the Shake (well, paraphrased him a bit)

 I first encountered this band Premiata Forneria Marconi or PFM way back in 1976.
 Atlantic Records had released a compilation album, a double LP called “By Invitation Only” and I managed to get my hands on a copy.
 They had signed-up Alan Freeman (the somewhat legendary radio presenter) to lend his name to it and it was full of rock acts of the time, Led Zeppelin, The Rolling Stones, Buffalo Springfield, but more importantly there were Progressive Rock acts too, Alan Freeman was a great champion of Prog Rock so there were also tracks by Yes and Emerson Lake and Palmer and nestling down there, the last track on side 1 was a track from PFM called “The World Became The World”; four and a half minutes of pure magic, or so it seemed to me.
 Yes, I know musical appreciation is a very subjective thing and I’m not going to suggest you check this or that out because you’d probably not like it but to me it was musical heaven.

 I had only just started work and buying LPs.
 LP’s?
 I always have a problem with using an apostrophe there, you wouldn’t write “long player’s” or “long playing record’s” would you?
 Well, I hope you wouldn’t, not unless you are going on about some quality of the aforementioned LPs.
 Go on, call me a Grammar Nazi or whatever but that’s how I rock, or roll, one of the two.
 Now, where was I?
-Oh yes, I had only just started work and buying LPs, I had several LPs to my name already; “Tubular Bells”, “Brain Salad Surgery”, “Relayer” and “The Six Wives Of Henry VIII” amongst others but apart from that one track on “By Invitation Only” no PFM and so the search began for LPs by PFM.
+Oh yes, I had only just started work and buying LPs, I had several LPs to my name already; “Tubular Bells”, “Brain Salad Surgery”, “Relayer” and “The Six Wives Of Henry VIII” amongst others but apart from that one track on “By Invitation Only” I had no PFM and so the search began for LPs by PFM.
 The local record shop didn’t seem to have heard of them so occasional trips up to London included visits to The Record and Tape Exchange chain of shops.
 Wonderful places which were stuffed full of second-hand LPs (and tapes, obviously).
 Gradually the PFM collection took shape.

 PFM started out in Italy, as you may have expected, I did mention that they were and indeed still are, Italian.
 They released their initial albums in Italy and they were sung in Italian.
 The band caught the ear of some luminary in the British music business, something to do with Emerson Lake and Palmer as I recall, anyway they were signed to ELP’s Manticore record label and released a few albums, mainly re-recordings of their earlier Italian offerings, but with English lyrics written for them by Pete Sinfield who also wrote with and for King Crimson and then ELP.